Barrett Strong: Albums and founding Blarritt Records

 After Motown moved its operations base from Detroit, Michigan, to Los Angeles, California, Strong left the label and resumed his singing career.
 He signed with Epic in 1972.
 Strong left the label for Capitol Records, where he recorded two albums in the 1970s: Stronghold (1975) and Live & Love (1976).
 The former reached No. 47 on Billboard's Black Albums chart.

 In the 1980s, Strong recorded "Rock It Easy" on an independent label, and wrote "You Can Depend on Me", which appeared on the Dells' The Second Time album (1988).
 In 1995, Strong founded the record label Blarritt Records.
 He founded the company as a means of providing opportunity and support for aspiring musicians in Detroit; he stated, "Young people were always coming to me: 'Can you help us get something going?'
 I thought, 'Wow, there's still so much talent here.
 They just don't have anywhere to go.'"
 In 2001, he released the album Stronghold II, which he wrote and composed in collaboration with vocalist Eliza Neals, through Blarritt.
 The album would later be re-released in 2008 for digital distribution on iTunes.

 Later career

 Alongside Whitfield, Strong was inducted into the Songwriters Hall of Fame in 2004.

 In 2010, Strong appeared in "Misery", his first music video in his fifty years of recording music, co-produced by Eliza Neals and Martin "Tino" Gross with Strong at the helm.

 Death

 Strong died at home in the La Jolla district of San Diego, California, on January 28, 2023, aged 81.
 He was survived by seven children and ten grandchildren.
-His wife of 35 years, the late Sandy White, died in 2002.
+His wife of 35 years, Sandy White, died in 2002.